Want to play PC VR content on your Oculus Quest or Oculus Quest 2? Here’s everything you need and how to do it.

 We’ve got an entire guide on building an Oculus Link cable, so read that if you’re still unsure.

-Download the official Oculus Quest app, which if the software that will run Oculus Link and allow you to play PC VR games on your headset.
+Download the official Oculus app, which is the software that will run Oculus Link and allow you to play PC VR games on your headset.
 You can get it here, listed as Oculus Link setup software.

 Oculus Link also works with SteamVR, so make sure to download Steam and install SteamVR if you want to play any of that content.